 - Azure Resource Manager: Use of Azure Resource Manager allows easy management of all resources used by the cluster as a unit and simplifies cost tracking and billing.

-- Service Fabric Cluster as an Azure Resource A Service Fabric cluster is an ARM resource, so you can model it like you do other ARM resources in Azure.
+- Service Fabric Cluster as an Azure Resource A Service Fabric cluster is an Azure resource, so you can model it like you do other resources in Azure.

 - Integration with Azure Infrastructure Service Fabric coordinates with the underlying Azure infrastructure for OS, network, and other upgrades to improve availability and reliability of your applications.